Cerulean-Circle-GmbH/Web4Articles/scrum.pmo/roles/ScrumMaster/process.md

 - All process improvements, debugging lessons, and cross-role feedback must be documented in the appropriate process.md file for traceability and continuous improvement.
 - The ScrumMaster is responsible for ensuring that all roles update their process documentation after significant debugging, integration, or process improvement sessions.

-## Logger & Verification Principles
-- All CLI, automation, and scripts must use the canonical Logger where applicable.
-Logging must be environment-aware, non-intrusive in production, and support traceability for debugging and process improvement.
-- After any automated or scripted action, always verify the intended effect (e.g., file creation, output, or state change) and document any discrepancies for process improvement.

-- All scripts and tools (e.g., `oosh`) must be robustly callable from their own directory, from the PATH, or from the project root.
-Always resolve the project root dynamically to ensure correct CLI and environment behavior regardless of invocation location.
-- **DO NOT REPEAT YOURSELF (DRY):** Never duplicate logic, documentation, or code.
+## **DO NOT REPEAT YOURSELF (DRY):**
+Never duplicate logic, documentation, or code.
 If you find repetition, always suggest and implement consolidation.
 Refactor or centralize repeated logic, scripts, or documentation to a single canonical location.
 This applies to all roles and all artifacts (code, scripts, docs, process).

 ## Markdown Backlink Policy (Mandatory)
 - Every markdown document must begin with a single backlink on the very first line to its parent artifact.